-The implementation of the visualisation module has been completed, as shown in figure 7 above, is now able to reproduce the train movements of KTL from the log files received from the MTR.
+The implementation of the visualisation module has been completed and is now able to reproduce the train movements of KTL from the log files received from the MTR.
 It serves as a platform to present the project's findings in an intuitive manner, and uncover operational patterns of trains when they are located in terminal stations.
-For instance, apart from regular train service, the timetable also specifies some special trains during high traffic periods such as public holidays, that are aligned with our observations of operational logs.
+For instance, apart from regular train service, the timetable also specifies some special trains during high traffic periods such as public holidays, which are aligned with our observations of operational logs.
 The operational patterns reveal the need to integrate the timetable into the simulation model to reflect the differences in train schedules.